 - The number of direct beneficiaries: Clearly describe the number of men and women who benefit directly from the project.
 Beneficiaries may be not employees of the organization but members of the community who will participate actively in the realization of the project and will benefit from it directly.

 - Budget Justification Narrative: After filling out the SF-424A or C Budget (above), use a separate sheet of paper to describe each of the budget expenses in detail.
 See section H. Other Information: Guidelines for Budget Submissions below for further information.

 Any applicant listed on the Excluded Parties List System (EPLS) in the System for Award Management (SAM) is not eligible to apply for an assistance award in accordance with the OMB guidelines at 2 CFR 180 that implement Executive Orders 12549 (3 CFR, 1986 Comp., p.
 189) and 12689 (3 CFR, 1989 Comp., p.
 235), “Debarment and Suspension.”
 Additionally, no entity listed on the EPLS can participate in any activities under an award.
 All applicants are strongly encouraged to review the EPLS in SAM to ensure that no ineligible entity is included.

-The U.S. Embassy requires all applicants to obtain, for free, a Unique Entity ID at SAM.gov and have an active registration with the System for Award Management (SAM).
-If selected to receive funding, applicants may be required to show proof of a Unique Entity ID number for their organization, as well as a valid SAM registration.
+The U.S. Embassy requires all applicants to obtain, for free, a Unique Entity ID at www.sam.gov and have an active registration with the System for Award Management (SAM).
+If selected to receive funding, applicants will be required to show proof of a Unique Entity ID number for their organization, as well as a valid SAM registration.
 We recommend all applicants begin this process when they submit their application for funding.

 You can register in the System for Award Management (SAM) by logging into https://www.sam.gov/SAM/